Pratiques de sécurité (Archivé)

 Secure Physical Location

-We've been putting services on the internet for a long time.
+Even before Slack, we've been putting services on the internet for a long time.
 We're good at it.
 Our engineering, quality assurance and technical operations team members are experienced and keep their skills up to date as industry best practices evolve.
-We’ve coded, tested and administered services running on thousands of physical servers in data centers around the world and we bring the collective wisdom that comes with many decades of secure practice to operation of the Slack service.
+We’ve coded, tested and administered services running on thousands of physical servers in data centers around the world and we bring the collective wisdom that comes with many decades of secure practice to the operation of the Slack service.

 Security Features for Team Members & Administrators